The Alan Turing Pen

 You may select one of our CS 2-tone 18ct gold nibs to be fitted to your pen.
 They have been acclaimed by many of our customers for their ‘smooth-as-butter’ writing and are available in Extra Fine, Fine, Medium or Broad widths to suit most writing styles.
 Each nib bears the Conway Stewart logo.

-The Alan Turing Pen has a dual filling system.
+This pen has a dual filling system.
 It is fitted with a converter (reservoir) which allows the user to draw ink from a bottle or alternatively, you may remove the converter and use standard European ink cartridges.
 All our fountain pens come with 2 complimentary cartridges so you can start to use it immediately.
 If you prefer to use bottled ink, we recommend our own range of high quality ink, made in England and available in a range of colours.

 Length Closed: 146mm | 5.75″